Mulc1b3R/genesis/README.md

 genesis creates the framework for initailizing a node.js application project and populates the initialized project with the necessary folder structure.

-Then populates the project with the essential components.
+Then populates the project with the essential components : package.json , readme.md , .gitignore (node_modules) , index.html , server.js , auto-update.js , obfuscate-script.js.

 # Schema